n-studio/SKSwiftExtension/README.md

 ## License

-sehkaiSwiftExtension is available under the MIT license.
+SKSwiftExtension is available under the MIT license.
 See the LICENSE file for more info.